papyri/site-docs/checklist.md

 = _Essays and Texts in Honor of J.David Thomas_, ed.
 T. Gagos and R.S.
 Bagnall.
 Oakville 2001.
 (Am.Stud.Pap.
 XLII) Nos.
 1-31.
 Nos.
 8 and 9 are ostraca; nos.
 10 and 19 inscriptions; nos.
 16 and 17 are wooden mummy labels; no. 18 a limestone mummy label; no. 31 is a graffito.
 No. 6 is Latin; Nos.
 20, 24 and 25 are bilingual, Greek and Latin; no. 18 is Demotic and no. 31 is Coptic. &#91;Oxbow&#93; [Online: AWDL](http://hdl.handle.net/2333.1/7m0cg357)

 ### P.Tor.
 = "Papyri graeci Regii Taurinensis Musei Aegyptii," ed.
 A. Peyron in Reale Accademia di Torino, Classe di Scienze Morali, Storiche e Filologiche, Memorie 31 (1827) 9—188 and 33 (1829) 1—80.
 Nos.
 1-14.
-Texts republished in UPZ and P.Tor.Amen.
-[MF 2.85]
+Texts republished in UPZ and P.Tor.Amen. &#91;MF 2.85&#93; [Online: archive.org](https://archive.org/details/mdp.39015010706615)

 ### P.Tor.Amen.
 = _L'Archivio di Amenothes figlio di Horos.
 Testi demotici e greci relativi ad una famiglia di imbalsamatori del secondo sec. a.C._, ed.
 P.W.
 Pestman.
 Milan 1981.
 (Mus.Tor.
 V).
 Nos.
 [5], 6—8 and 12 are Greek; nos.
 1—4, 9—11 and 13—17 Demotic.
 There is a Demotic note to no. 7.
 [CG]